willfarrell/alfred-pkgman-workflow/README.md

 ## PATH Variable

-With MacOS 12.3 Monterey losing it's native php, it's now a prerequisite to install your own.
+With macOS ≥12.3 Monterey no longer providing PHP, it's now a prerequisite to install your own.
-Simplest way to do it may be to get it via `homebrew install php` for most.
+Simplest way to install it yourself is via `homebrew install php`.

+If you don’t have Homebrew, you can install it via [instructions on their homepage, brew.sh](https://brew.sh).

-The PATH variable needs to capture not only where PHP is installed, but also where bash is.
+The `PATH` variable needs to capture not only where PHP is installed, but also where Bash is.
+Here are two variations:

-`/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin` for INTEL
-`/opt/homebrew/bin:/usr/bin:/bin:/usr/sbin:/sbin` for ARM
+* Intel Macs: `/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin`
+* Apple Silicon Macs: `/opt/homebrew/bin:/usr/bin:/bin:/usr/sbin:/sbin`

 ## Commands